 The building blocks of improvement

-You may think you are pampering yourself with an at-home facial.
-However, in reality, you are just taking care of your overall skin health and perhaps even in a small part your mental state.
 “At-home facials” have been around since the 1500s.
-They haven’t gone away, they may have improved in some areas.
+They haven’t gone away.
+That means they still work.
+They may have improved in some areas.
 We aren’t using sharp dead sea salt or just milk on our face for the exfoliation benefits.
-However, I am grateful to all of these pioneers in the art of At-home facials as we have learned from them and scientific research.
-Which has improved some of our methods and products.
+I am grateful to all of these pioneers.
+We have learned from them.
+Scientific research has also helped with educating us on better methods and products for a better facial at home.

 Improved At-home Facials